 The good news is that these parasites are quite easy to prevent in both cats and dogs.
 Animal Care Clinic veterinarians are able to offer a variety of options for keeping these nasty critters at bay and making sure your pet stays healthy and safe.
 We use Proheart and Triheart products for heartworm prevention.

-Worms are another common parasite that can cause great damage to your furry friend’s overall health.
+Intestinal parasites are common and can negatively impact your furry friend’s overall health.
 On the up side, they are easy to prevent, diagnose and treat.
 We recommend regular fecal checks to make sure your pet is not infested with worms.
 If they are, we will provide medication and advice for cleaning up the environment to minimize the potential for infection in the future.